antonfirsov/docs/2017/08-Aug/week1/2017-08-01-week-in-dotnet.md

 ---
-title: The week in .NET - Nuke, Warden.NET
+title: The week in .NET - Nuke, Warden.NET, .NET in Bangalore, and links!
 keywords: Week in .NET, community, .NET
 weblogName: .NET Blog
 dontInferFeaturedImage: true